EvanDaley/big-o-notation/README.md

 Generally, if you have a for-loop inside another for-loop and they both have length n, the answer is O(n^2).

+Use case: Bubble Sort, checking for duplicates, finding all possible pairs,

 ## Logarithmic Time: O(log n)
 The last big one to pay attention to is O(log n).
 Its a little trickier to explain the math behind this one, but this one applies to most algorithms that divide and conquer.